SuvojitSardar2003/My-Kanban/README.md

 - [Additional Information]

 # Introduction
-This project is a Kanban Flow application split into backend and frontend sections.
+This project is a Kanban Flow application split into backend(MyKanban folder name) and frontend sections.
 The backend is developed using Spring Boot, while the frontend is built using Angular.

 # Prerequisites
 Before you begin, ensure you have the following installed on your local machine: